| gmosinfoimag (October2004) | gemini.gmos | gmosinfoimag (October2004) |

 1. Use GPREPARE to update the raw data headers for the reductions.
 The other tasks will call GPREPARE as needed if the data has not been GPREPAREd.

 2. Use GBIAS to create a bias image.
-It is recommended not to subtract the overscan level, use fl_over=no. The best reduction is achieved if the overscan level is left as part of the bias image.
+It is recommended to use fl_over=yes and subtract the overscan level.

 3. Use GIFLAT to derive normalized flat fields.
 For twilight flats, the parameters may need adjusting to correctly clean the images for signal from stars.

 4. Use GIREDUCE to trim the images, subtract the overscan level, subtract the bias image, subtract the scaled dark image and divide by the flat field.
-It is recommended not to subtract the overscan level, use fl_over=no. The best reduction is achieved if the overscan level is left as part of the bias image.
-The dark current for GMOS is low enough that subtraction of the dark image is normally not needed, ie. it is recommeded to use fl_dark=no.
+The dark current for GMOS is low enough that subtraction of the dark image is normally not needed, i.e., it is recommended to use fl_dark=no.

 5. If needed use GIFRINGE to create a fringe frame, or scattered light frame.
 Use GIRMFRINGE to subtract the fringe frame from the science data.